vfotia/16-tracking-Final/README.md

 The central web app provides user authentication and asset management.

 The web app cosists of 5 html pages:
-1.**Register Screen:** Allows user to create new usernames and passwords as well as assigning IT staff designation.
+1. **Register Screen:** Allows user to create new usernames and passwords as well as assigning IT staff designation.
-2.**Menu Screen:** Login Screen that recives pre-existing usernames and passwords.
+2. **Menu Screen:** Login Screen that recives pre-existing usernames and passwords.
-3.**Staff Main:** After successful login users without IT designation are redirected to this page.
+3. **Staff Main:** After successful login users without IT designation are redirected to this page.
 It displays the asset location map, asset filter system, and user information page.
-4.**IT Main** After successful login users with IT designation are redirected to this page.
+4. **IT Main** After successful login users with IT designation are redirected to this page.
 It displays the asset location map, asset filter system, and user information page, as well as a button to redirect to the Asset page.
-5.**Assets:** Only IT staff can access this page, it acts as a hub to add and remove assets as well as view all existing assets and their history.
+5. **Assets:** Only IT staff can access this page, it acts as a hub to add and remove assets as well as view all existing assets and their history.

 ### Installation
 1. Navigate to `web-app/`